kristianmandrup/cantango/wiki/api/user/api.markdown

-Cantango comes with a Can API and a Scope API for users
+Cantango comes with the following Core APIs for users:

 * Can API
 * Scope API

-The following examples assume we have the user models User and Admin registered as Cantango users.
+The examples below assume we have the user models _User_ and _Admin_ registered as Cantango users.
 See [[Registration of User models]].

 ## User Can API

-The Can API is very similar to the CanCan API but instead uses a CanTango::Ability for a specific kind of current user.
+The Can API is very similar to the CanCan API but instead uses a `CanTango::Ability` for a specific kind of current user.
 The devise methods `#current_xxxx` such as current_user, current_admin etc. are wll integrated in the Can API.
 For the user models User and Admin, Cantango will provide the following API:

 API methods:

 * user_can? actions, targets
+* user_cannot? actions, targets
 * admin_can? actions, targets
+* admin_cannot? actions, targets

 Example use: